 If you want to service the air conditioning system on your vehicle, here are some A/C service tools you may need:

-Gauge sets (2) One for older R12 A/C systems and one for newer R134a A/C systems.
-Two separate gauge sets are necessary because the hose connections are different, and you also want to avoid cross-contamination of refrigerants.
+Gauge sets One for R-12 A/C systems if you have a 1994 or older vehicle, one for 1996 to 2015 R-134a A/C systems, and/or a third gauge set for 2015 and newer vehicles if it has a R-1234yf A/C systems.
+Separate gauge sets are necessary because the hose connections are different, and you also want to avoid cross-contamination of refrigerants if you are working on different types of systems.

 A gauge set is used to read the high and low side pressures in an A/C system.
 These readings can provide essential diagnostic information for troubleshooting cooling problems.
 The gauge set is also used when recharging the system with refrigerant.